CraftomeCJ/learningJournal/May2022/learningJournal20220525.md

 function                                    // function statement findUserAgeByName(                          // unique name of what-I-name-it new function => method()
-  users: User[],                            // what-I-name-it argument 1 with type Array[]
+  users: User[],                            // what-I-name-it argument aka params 1 with type Array[]
-  name: string                              // what-I-name-it argument 2 with type String ): number                                   // return_type Number, it can be any valid data type
+  name: string                              // what-I-name-it argument aka params 2 with type String ): number                                   // return_type Number, it can be any valid data type

 {                                           // do something between the { }